jhildenbiddle/canvas-size/README.md

 ## Features

 - Determine the maximum area, height, and width of a canvas element
-- Test specific canvas element dimensions
+- Test support for custom canvas element dimensions
 - UMD and ES6 module available
 - Lightweight (< 1k min+gzip) and dependency-free